elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

     </div>
     <br/>
     <div>
-      <strong>Interview Response:</strong> Visitor is a behavioral design pattern that lets you detach algorithms from the objects on which they act.
+      <strong>Technical Response:</strong> Visitor is a behavioral design pattern that lets you detach algorithms from the objects on which they act.
 The Visitor pattern adds new methods to a group of objects without affecting them, and the new logic gets housed in a distinct entity known as the Visitor.<br/>
     </div>
     <div>
 </div><br />